Kiichi Inoue

-Kiichi Inoue (井上 喜一, Inoue Kiichi) was a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).
+Kiichi Inoue (井上 喜一, Inoue Kiichi) was a Japanese politician of the Liberal Democratic Party, who served as a member of the House of Representatives in the Diet (national legislature).
 A native of Kasai, Hyōgo and graduate of the University of Tokyo, he joined the Ministry of Agriculture, Forestry and Fisheries in 1955.
 He was elected to the House of Representatives for Hyōgo 3rd district for the first time in 1986.
 He later represented the Hyōgo 4th district, and served as a House member until his defeat in 2009.